discoproject/disco/doc/start/install.rst

 Disco now uses a streamlined command-line interface (see :ref:`disco`).
 On the master node, start the Disco master by executing ``disco master start``.
 On all the servers you want to utilize as workers, execute ``disco worker start``.
-If you run Disco on a single server, execute both commands on your server.

 You can easily integrate ``disco`` into your system's startup sequence.
 For instance, you can see how ``debian/disco-master.init`` and